Complesso del Vittoriano

 Colombian Artist Fernando Botero

 The Botero show celebrates the Colombian artist’s 85th birthday and exhibits art from almost 60 years of his career – 1958 to 2016.
 His signature style, known as “Boterismo, depicts people and figures in large, exaggerated volume, which can represent political criticism or humor, depending on the piece”.

 “Botero’s paintings transport the viewer into a fantastical, dreamlike dimension pervaded by nostalgia and echoes of a world that no longer exists or is fast disappearing”.

 Botero’s work was displayed in several categories – sculpting, still life, political and religious, nudes, and memories of Latin America.
 It was simply incredible seeing his paintings so close!
 I spent several hours viewing the big, bold, beautiful paintings and sculpting.
 Although he lived much of his life in Paris, Colombia and Latin America had a profound effect on his art.
 He was “attracted to the work of Spanish painters Francisco de Goya and Diego Velázquez“.

 Italo-French Artist Giovanni Boldini

 The Boldini show reconstructs “step by step the outstanding career of the artist”.
 He “superbly conveyed and exalted female beauty – revealing the innermost mysterious soul of the ladies of the period, whom he regarded as fragile icons”.
 The exhibit includes Boldini’s most representative oils and pastels, drawings and engravings, and a few works by his contemporaries, a group of Macchiaioli artists.

 “Giovanni Boldini, the protagonist of the Belle Époque, was an extraordinary painter who immortalized in his portraits the most beautiful women of Parisian high society.“

-Boldini’s elegant work is amazing – but viewing his small, delicate brush strokes was a transition after seeing Botero’s much larger images.
+Boldini’s elegant work is amazing – but viewing his small, delicate brush strokes was a transition after viewing Botero’s much larger images.
 Boldini lived to be 89.
 In his later years, he had to give up painting because of a loss of vision.

 Rome’s Fire Artist I Say

 I Say divides his work in three categories – Burning, Celebrity, and Urban.
 Many of his creations are “in private collections of leaders – both Italian and international – from the world of culture, entertainment, finance, and sport”.